 After each election, State and local election officials perform numerous post-election audits to verify the accuracy and integrity of the election results.
-After the 2016 General Election, there will be a 100% tabulation of all ballots cast in this election.
 You can learn more about this audit and how to submit comments on the audit plan here.

 If you want to learn about how SBE selected this system, visit the Voting System Selection and Procurement webpage.